koengr/QCforBusiness/_advanced/strategic-actions.md

 ---
 layout: default
-title: 4 What steps should your organization take?
+title: "What steps should your organization take?"
 nav_order: 4
 ---

-## What steps should your organization take?
+# What steps should your organization take?

 TODO: add